grafana/k6-learn/Modules/Introduction to Performance Testing.md

 2.  **_Efficiency_**_: Another measurement of interest is the system's impact after the given event.
 The measurements can be computer resources consumption (CPU, RAM, etc.) and measurable metrics (temperature, connections, data transfers, etc.)_
 3.  **_Scenario_**_: This comes directly from the definition's section that states "when observed under particular conditions."
 The measurements should aim at a particular event or scenario.
 Things like RUM (Real User Monitoring), instrumentation, load-tests, single-user tests, no-user tests, and many more can be the possible scenarios to test here._

-  ### Types

-The third part is integral to the performance testing trade, as it challenges teams on ways to stimulate or trigger those specific circumstances or scenarios.
-The two main classifications on the mechanisms that trigger these scenarios are Organics and Synthetics.
+The third part is an integral to the performance testing trade, as it challenges teams on ways to stimulate or trigger those specific circumstances or scenarios.

-**_Organic_**_: This category is for the triggering mechanisms done by real-life people.
-These include developers debugging, QA manual tests, UAT, beta users, production users, and living organisms interacting with the tested system.
-A critical requirement is to have performance monitors in the points of interest while the organic use occurs._

-**_Synthetic_**_: This category refers to any automated or computer process that triggers the action(s) of interest.
-Automations mimic real user interaction continuously, single-threaded, or in volumes (load testing.)
-They generally include performance measurement mechanisms for the simulated actions (mainly response times).
-Also, the term commonly refers to the recurrent automated triggering of the processes to constantly measure and monitor their status._

-As the goal of this workshop is around the k6 tool, we will focus on synthetics.
-Although, from the Grafana perspective, organics-monitoring and instrumentation may be valuable material to produce.

 **NOTE**: A common mistake in the industry is to use the terms Performance Testing and Load Testing interchangeably.
 Load testing is a sub-practice of Performance testing.